 - their routines

 - their relationship with their teacher

 - homework load

-	Parents don’t always recognize how significant these changes are to a child.
+Parents don’t always recognize how impactful a new learning environment can be for a child, and it’s not always a better change.
 Moving them to a different class should be a last resort.
 Children with behavioral challenges have an especially hard time with major transitions.